AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 In this step, you will choose the source of your audience data.
 The available sources include:

 - **AEP RTCDP**: Adobe Experience Platform Real-Time CDP, ideal for leveraging integrated data within Adobe's ecosystem.
-- **CSV File**: Upload a CSV file containing your audience data for quick and straightforward data ingestion.
+- **CSV File** (Future release): Upload a CSV file containing your audience data for quick and straightforward data ingestion.
-- **Amazon S3**: Connect to your Amazon S3 storage to import audience data directly from your S3 buckets.
+- **Amazon S3** (Future release): Connect to your Amazon S3 storage to import audience data directly from your S3 buckets.
-- **Snowflake**: Use your Snowflake data warehouse to pull in audience data seamlessly.
+- **Snowflake** (Future release): Use your Snowflake data warehouse to pull in audience data seamlessly.

 ## Select audience